murifq/advprog-modul6/README.md

 ## Commit 4 notes
 On my updated code, right now when i access "/sleep", there will be several time to wait to get the response.
 Also, when i access "/sleep" and open on another window with path "/", it also take several time.
 The path "/" will wait the first access "/sleep" to be completed, then the "/" will get the response.

+## Commit 5 notes
+Threadpool is a collection of a threads are created and managed together to excuting task concurently.
+When a task needs to be executed, it's assigned to one of the threads in the pool, which then processes it.
+Thread pools are commonly used in multi-threaded programming to improve performance and resource management.
+With limiting the number of threads in threadpool, we can reduce the impact of a DoS attack.